verhas/License3j/readme.md

 ensure that only printable characters are in the license.
 Neither of the forms is directly readable by a human using a simple text editor.
-You can however, read and convert any of the formats using the REPL application included in the library.
+You can however, read and convert any of the formats using the REPL application (mentioned above).

+### Magic bytes
 The binary representation of the license starts with the bytes `0xCE`, `0x21`, `0x5E`, `0x4E`.

+### Feature length 4bytes

 This is followed by the features in binary format, each feature preceded with the length of the feature 4bytes.

+### Feature type 4bytes

 The feature starts with the type of the feature in four bytes.
 Since there are a limited amount of types there is plenty of room for introducing new types.

+### Name length 4bytes

 This is followed by the length of the name also in four bytes.

+### Value length

 Some of the types have fixed length.
-If the type is a fixed length then the value follows.
+If the type is a fixed length then the value directly follows and the four bytes of the length, which is known anyway, is not present in the file.
 If the value for the given type can be variable length then the length of the value is followed on four bytes.

+`BINARY`, `STRING`, `BIGINTEGER` and `BIGDECIMAL` types have variable length.

+### Name and value

 This is followed by the actual bytes that encode the value of the feature.